BesnikShala/BeFitness-MS4/README.md

 * Type the name of the repository into the search bar presented.
 * Click the Code dropdown button next to the green Gitpod button.
 * When the correct repository displays click the connect button.

+- Connecting to Cloudinary - Feb 2023

+* Head over to Cloudinary website and create an account.
+* On the dashboard you have all the settings needed to connect you project.
+* Copy the Cloudinary_URL and added it to the env.py file.
+* Pip install cloudinary, freeze requirements.txt.
+* Add cloudinary_storage to installed apps above django.contrib.staticfiles.
+* Set the Defaul file storage to point to Cloudinary.

+- Connecting to Whitenoise - Feb 2023

+* pip install white noise, freeze reuquirements.txt.
+* Add whitenoise.runserver_nostatic to installed apps (To run static in production).
+* Add whitenoise.middleware.WhiteNoiseMiddleware to Middleware.
+* Set staticfiles_storage to point to Whitenoise.
+* Run collectstatic.

 #### Making a clone to run locally